Antisemitism in the United Kingdom: Incidents

+In 2022, 17% of hate crimes were against Jews, which account for 0.5% of the British population.
+As well as hate crimes reported to the police, the Community Security Trust (CST) monitors incidents reported by members of the public.
 The majority of reports of antisemitic incidents are from areas where most Jews live: Metropolitan London, Greater Manchester and Hertfordshire.
-Over 2014–18, around one fifth of the reported incidents occur on social media.
+Over 2014–18, around one fifth of the reported incidents occurred on social media.
 The level typically rises following events related to Israel or the wider Middle East.

-Thus the Community Security Trust reported a large rise after the 2014 Israel-Gaza conflict.
-More recently, the sharp rise in the number of reported incidents from 2016 onwards followed increased media coverage of antisemitism and may be an increase in actual incidents, or in reporting, or both.
+The CST reported a large rise in incidents after the 2014 Israel-Gaza conflict, 2021 Israel-Palestine crisis, and the ongoing Gaza war (2023-ongoing).
+For example, in 2021 a convoy of cars with Palestinian flags driving through East Finchley, an area of London with a sizeable Jewish community, and the driver of one of the cars being recorded yelling "fuck their [Jews] mothers, rape their daughters".
+The sharp rise in the number of reported incidents from 2016 onwards followed increased media coverage of antisemitism and may be an increase in actual incidents, or in reporting, or both.
 Around a quarter of reported incidents in 2018 took place on social media.
 The largest increases are in threats and abusive behaviour.
 The Trust believes that the total number of incidents is significantly higher than that reported.